 Food Hygiene Rating Scheme (FHRS)

-A new Food Hygiene Rating Act (Northern Ireland) 2016 means that the Food Hygiene Rating Scheme is now mandatory, replacing the voluntary scheme run since the end of 2011 by District Councils and the Food Standards Agency (FSA).
+The Food Hygiene Rating Act (Northern Ireland) 2016 means that the Food Hygiene Rating Scheme is now mandatory, replacing the voluntary scheme run since the end of 2011 by District Councils and the Food Standards Agency (FSA).

 The Food Hygiene Rating Scheme developed by the FSA, in partnership with District Councils, helps consumers choose where to eat out or shop for food by giving them information about the hygiene standards in restaurants, takeaways and food shops.